 10.5 If, at any time whilst using the Service, the Client exceeds the reasonable data usage limits, or limits otherwise set out in the Service Order, LearnerLab may require the Client to elevate to the next higher Subscription Plan.

-10.6 LearnerLab shall be entitled to increase the Subscription Fees, the fees payable in respect of the additional User Subscriptions purchased pursuant to Clause 3.3, and/or the excess fees payable pursuant to Clause 10.5 at the start of each Renewal Period upon sixty (60) days’ prior notice to the Client and Schedule 1, the Service Order, shall be deemed to have been amended accordingly.
+10.6 LearnerLab shall be entitled to increase the Subscription Fees, the fees payable in respect of additional User Subscriptions purchased pursuant to Clause 3.3, and/or any excess fees payable pursuant to Clause 10.5 at the start of each Renewal Period upon thirty (30) days’ prior notice to the Client, and any Service Order shall be deemed to have been amended accordingly.

 11.2 LearnerLab confirms that it has all the rights in relation to the Service, the Documentation and the Background IP that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of this Agreement.